 Day 3 is your longest day, but it’s worth it.
 Return to the forest, pass secluded bays and beaches, and take in the stunning views from North Head lookout.
 Then push on to North Head and Yellow Rock.
 As you reach the trail end at Maloneys Beach, be welcomed back to civilisation by the resident kangaroos.
-From here, meet your transfer to Batemans Bay or Pretty Beach.
+From here, meet your transfer to Pretty Beach.

 Where you stay

 Day 1: Pretty Beach to Depot Beach

 Time suggested: 3 to 6 hours